armandofox/audience1st/README.md

 # This information is for developers and deployers

-Perhaps you intended to [learn about Audience1st features and/or have us install and host it for you](https://armandofox.github.io/audience1st/)?
+Perhaps you intended to [learn about Audience1st features and/or have us install and host it for you](https://docs.audience1st.com)?

 You only need the information on this page if you are deploying and maintaining Audience1st yourself.
 If so, this page assumes you are IT-savvy and provides the information needed to help you get this Rails 4/Ruby 2.3 app deployed.

 # Development and Deployment

-This is a stock Rails 4 app, with the following exceptions/additions:
+This is a stock Rails 4 app, with the following exceptions/additions.

-1. The task `Customer.notify_upcoming_birthdays` emails an administrator or boxoffice manager with information about customers whose birthdays are coming up soon.
-The threshold for "soon" can be set in Admin > Options.

-2. The task `EmailGoldstar.receive(STDIN.read)` should be invoked to consume incoming emails from Goldstar.
-See the installation section on Goldstar integration, below.

-3. If the envariable `EDGE_URL` is set, `config.action_controller.asset_host` will be set to that value (the current deployment uses the Edge CDN add-on for Heroku, which uses Amazon CloudFront as a CDN).

 ## Multi-tenancy